-What you are about to read is a story on how how therapy changed during the pandemic.
+What you are about to read is a deeply researched story on how therapy changed during the pandemic.
 You won't find this story anywhere else.
 Like everything else on this site, it is ad-free and 100% funded by readers.

 For a profession that's meant to help people cope better with change, therapy thrives in sameness.
 To a client haunted by turmoil, the therapist promises constancy.
 Your world may turn upside down, but I guarantee you 50 minutes of solid ground.
 Come, drop anchor here.
 You can count on this space.

 Same day, same time, every week.
 The same room with the same furniture, the same wallpaper, the same table cloth.
 The same opening and closing words ("What's on your mind?" and "We will have to stop here for now" are my therapist's faves).
 The same hot beverage and the same tissue box.
 You take this routine for granted, but it is a freaking marvel, like the pyramids or the leaning tower of Pisa.